Goldmensch/jtemplate/README.md

 - AUTHOR_NAME -> the authors name (only one author)

+- REPO_OWNER -> the repos owner
+- REPO_NAME -> the repos name with the author, eg. Goldmensch/fluava
+- REPO_WO_OWNER_NAME -> the repos name without the owner
 - REPO_URL -> the url to the online code repository, without https://, eg. github.com/godmensch/jtemplate